openwrt/packages/net/banip/files/README.md

 * Automatic blocklist backup & restore, the backups will be used in case of download errors or during startup
 * Automatically selects one of the following download utilities with ssl support: aria2c, curl, uclient-fetch or wget
 * Supports an 'allowlist only' mode, this option restricts internet access from/to a small number of secure websites/IPs
-* Deduplicate IPs accross all sets (single IPs only, no intervals)
+* Deduplicate IPs accross all Sets (single IPs only, no intervals)
 * Provides comprehensive runtime information
-* Provides a detailed set report
+* Provides a detailed Set report
-* Provides a set search engine for certain IPs
+* Provides a Set search engine for certain IPs
 * Feed parsing by fast & flexible regex rulesets
 * Minimal status & error logging to syslog, enable debug logging to receive more output
 * Procd based init system support (start/stop/restart/reload/status/report/search/survey/lookup)